It is the duty of ever believer is Jesus Christ to PROVE whether the Trinity doctrine is the truth of God or not.

 Jesus Christ came to the earth to live a perfect life, die for our sins, and be resurrected in order to make possible God's great goal for humans.

-The trinity doctrine is one of many false doctrines of the Roman Catholic Church, which was subsequently adopted by most of her Protestant daughters throughout history.
+The idea that God is a Trinity is one of many false doctrines of the Roman Catholic Church, which was subsequently adopted by most of her Protestant daughters throughout history.
 The Holy Spirit is the power through which he begets us as his dear children.
-It is decidedly not a person or part of a Trinity-based Godhead.
-Rather it is the power by which God the Father and Jesus Christ through which they accomplish their will.
+It is decidedly not a person or part of a Triune-based Godhead.
+Rather it is the power by our Father and Jesus Christ through which they accomplish their will.